 You show up every day.
 You solve problems, calm angry customers, keep operations running and still, your pay stub barely reflects the effort.
 If you work in support or operations in India, this isn’t new information.
 Low salaries, rotational shifts, and a career ceiling that feels impossible to crack are the norm, not the exception.

 Let’s be honest about the numbers.
 Entry level salaries in India’s support and operations sector hover around Rs.
 20,000 per month or less.
-Increments are thin, pressure is relentless, and for those serving international clients, graveyard shifts are a way of life.
+Increments are less, pressure is relentless, and for those serving international clients, graveyard shifts are a way of life.

 The traditional paths out aren’t accessible to everyone.
 An expensive MBA is beyond the reach of most professionals.
 Chasing MNC jobs with better pay often means years of waiting and relocation without any guarantee of success.